 While properties of superdense matter cannot be derived directly from experiments, certain general principles from general relativity and quantum chromodynamics (QCD) guide the theoretical investigation into neutron star matter.
-[AWS: I reworded these next few sentences.
-Neutron star structure is controlled by the longrange gravitational force [32, 33] which holds the star together and short-range strong interactions between nucleons and nuclei which provide the pressure that prevents the star from collapsing.
-At low nuclear densities (below nuclear saturation), effective field theories based on QCD provide a systematic basis for nuclear forces, which offers good constraints on two-nucleon interactions [33-35].
-At higher densities, the QCD framework predicts that baryonic matter (where quarks are confined within hadrons) will experience a phase transition to quark-gluon plasma (QGP), where quarks and gluons are freed from hadronic boundaries [35].
+Neutron star structure is controlled by the long-range gravitational force [34, 35] which holds the star together and short-range strong interactions between nucleons and nuclei which provide the pressure that prevents the star from collapsing.
+At low nuclear densities (below nuclear saturation), effective field theories based on QCD provide a systematic basis for nuclear forces, which offers good constraints on two-nucleon interactions [35-37].
+At higher densities, the QCD framework predicts that baryonic matter (where quarks are confined within hadrons) will experience a phase transition to quark-gluon plasma (QGP), where quarks and gluons are freed from hadronic boundaries [37].
 Other stable states of non-nucleonic matter may also occur, like the formation of hyperons, color superconducting phases of quark matter, or Bose-Einstein condensates of different mesons [8, 10].
 Theoretical uncertainties have resulted in a wide range of proposed phenomenological models for the EOS of neutron star matter, which can then be tested by experiment or observation.

-The EOS of neutron star matter is intrinsically linked to macroscopic characteristics like gravitational mass M and radius R through the general relativistic stellar structure equation known as the Tolman-Oppenheimer-Volkoff (TOV) equation [36, 37].
+The EOS of neutron star matter is intrinsically linked to macroscopic characteristics like gravitational mass M and radius R through the general relativistic stellar structure equation known as the Tolman-Oppenheimer-Volkoff (TOV) equation [38, 39].
 This equation assumes the object is spherically symmetric, non-rotating, and non-magnetic.
 The TOV equation is given by (assuming geometrized units where G = c = 1):

-$$\frac{dP}{dr} = -\frac{(\epsilon + P)(m + 4\pi r^3 P)}{r^2 \left(1 - \frac{2m}{r}\right)} \tag{1}$$ where m is the gravitational mass enclosed within a sphere of radius r.
+$$\frac{dP}{dr} = -\frac{(\epsilon + P)(m + 4\pi r^3 P)}{r^2 \left(1 - \frac{2m}{r}\right)}$$ (2.1)

+where m is the gravitational mass enclosed within a sphere of radius r.
 The mass of the star can be solved for as: